LayerManager/layman/doc/oauth2.md

 ### Reserve Username
-Immediately after the first [fetch of user-related metadata](#fetch-user-related-metadata), *client* should check if **username** was already registered for authenticated end-user (response to [GET Current User](https://github.com/jirik/layman/blob/auth-stage2/doc/rest.md#get-current-user) contains `username`) or not (response does not contains `username`).
-If username was not registered yet, it is recommended to register it as soon as possible, because it's required when user wants to publish any data.
+Immediately after the first [fetch of user-related metadata](#fetch-user-related-metadata), *client* should check if **username** was already reserved for authenticated end-user (response to [GET Current User](https://github.com/jirik/layman/blob/auth-stage2/doc/rest.md#get-current-user) contains `username`) or not (response does not contains `username`).
+If username was not reserved yet, it is recommended to reserve it as soon as possible, because it's required when user wants to publish any data.

-Username is registered by [PATCH Current User](https://github.com/jirik/layman/blob/auth-stage2/doc/rest.md#patch-current-user).
+Username is reserved by [PATCH Current User](https://github.com/jirik/layman/blob/auth-stage2/doc/rest.md#patch-current-user).
 Username can be either generated automatically (this approach is used by LTC) or set manually; this is controlled by `adjust_username` parameter.

 ![oauth2-patch-current-user.puml](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/jirik/layman/auth-stage2/doc/oauth2-patch-current-user.puml)